toverux/HallOfFame/README.md

 ## Features & Roadmap

-**Current major features**:
+**Notable features**:

-- Have pictures displayed in the main menu.<br>
-  Pictures show various information about the city, the author, etc.<br>
+- Have pictures displayed in the main menu, with various information about the city, the author, etc.
+- Choose between Full HD and 4K resolution for pictures shown in the main menu.
 - Toggle menu UI visibility to admire the pictures (like a slideshow).
+- Fine-tune how the algorithm chooses screenshots that are presented to you (recent screenshots, most liked, ancient and forgotten, etc.).
 - Make screenshots and upload them via a dedicated interface, all in-game.
-- Fine-tune how the algorithm chooses screenshots that are presented to you (recent screenshots, most liked, ancient and forgotten, etc.).
-- Choose between Full HD and 4K resolution for downloaded pictures.
-- Report pictures that are inappropriate.
+- Supersampling all screenshots you make to 4K resolution even if you play at a lower resolution.

 **Roadmap:** see our feedback & feature requests board here:
 [feedback.halloffame.cs2.mtq.io/](https://feedback.halloffame.cs2.mtq.io)